rafaelsanchezbaez/BigData/evaluation/Final_project/Final_project.md

 ## Index

 ## Introduction
+This document will address different machine learning algorithms, the main objective is to make a comparison of these algorithms.
+In order to know these models that can help us recognize patterns and thus predict future behavior.

 ## Theoretical framework of algorithms
 #### Support vector machine (SVM)
 Support vector machine (SVM) is a supervised learning algorithm used in many classification and regression problems, including medical signal processing, natural language processing, and image and speech recognition applications.